ErikBjare/ErikBjare.github.io/jobs/index.md

 # I'm hiring!

-I'm looking for help with a variety of projects, and as an experiment offer compensation for your contributions.
+I'm looking for help with a variety of open source projects, and as an experiment offer compensation for your contributions.
 Compensation is offered by time spent (tracked with ActivityWatch).

 The jobs available are generally programming-related, but I might expand this to non-technical tasks in the future.